xxxprincemaker/recime/README.md

 **Description:**

-Returns a paginated list of trending recipes.
+Returns a paginated list of trending recipes ordered by position.

 ### 2. Get Trending Recipes by Difficulty